Trajectory-Based RBF Collocation Method via Closest-Point Embedding for Surface Advection-Diffusion Equations: The Embedded Advection-Diffusion Equations with Push-Forward Operators

 To establish the analytical equivalence between the surface PDE \eqref{eq:adv_diff} and the OSC system on the manifold $\mathcal{M}$, as illustrated in Figure \ref{fig:idea}, we begin by embedding the manifold $\mathcal{M}$ into an extended narrow band domain $\Omega$.
 A key requirement for this embedding is that the resulting PDE preserves the CAN property over time, following the rationale used for pure advection equations in \cite{Wang-JSC22, Chun-SISC23}.
 This leads us to formulate an embedded advection-diffusion equation with push-forward velocity field and diffusion tensor, ensuring that the key dynamical features of the original system are faithfully maintained within the narrow band framework.

-While the push-forward velocity we derive in \eqref{pushforwardv} agrees with the result in \cite{Chun-SISC23} for pure advection, their level set approach may not readily extend to the diffusion tensor.
-Similarly, the work on curves in \cite{Wang-JSC22} may lack rigor when extended to surfaces, especially when the advection velocity is not aligned with a principal direction.
-Motivated by these limitations, we construct an advection-aligned orthonormal frame and adopt an intrinsic approach within each chart of the atlas that enables a systematic and continuous derivation of both the push-forward velocity and diffusion tensor.
+While the push-forward velocity we derive in \eqref{pushforwardv} agrees with the result in \cite{Chun-SISC23} for pure advection, the derivation of a corresponding push-forward diffusion tensor is not addressed in that setting.
+Similarly, the work on curves in \cite{Wang-JSC22} provides useful motivation, but its one-dimensional geometric setting does not directly cover surface problems, especially when the advection velocity is not aligned with a principal direction.
+Motivated by such observations, we construct an advection-aligned orthonormal frame and adopt an intrinsic approach within each chart of the atlas that enables a systematic and continuous derivation of both the push-forward velocity and diffusion tensor.